spark3dp/authentication-samples/Python/README.md

  0. Open terminal and "cd" to the directory

- 1. run "pip install -r requirements.txt".
+ 1. run "sudo pip install -r requirements.txt". (if you don't have "pip" - please install it by running "sudo easy_install pip")

  2. run "python SparkOAuth.py".